Aluminum vs Copper Bus Bars: Which is the Best Choice?

 Aluminum vs Copper Bus Bars Which is the Best Choice

-With the rise in prices of electrolytic copper materials, the cost of copper bus bars and electrical distribution in engineering have escalated.
-Currently, copper bus bars dominate the market.
+With the escalating prices of electrolytic copper materials, the cost of copper bus bars and electrical distribution systems in engineering projects has significantly increased.
+While copper bus bars currently dominate the market, there is a growing demand for cost-effective alternatives that maintain comparable performance.

 I. Analysis of the Conductivity of Aluminum Bus Bars